ahmed20042/Silent-Crypto-Miner-latest/README.md

 * Remote Configuration - Can get the miner settings remotely from a specified URL every 100 minutes
 * Web Panel Support - Has support for monitoring and configuring all the miners efficiently in a free self-hosted online web panel
 * And many many more.
+## Wiki

+You can find the wiki [here](https://github.com/UnamSanctam/SilentCryptoMiner/wiki) or at the top of the page.
+The wiki contains information about the miner and all of its features, it also has some answers to frequently asked questions.